Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

 Just like mem.write.global(), this will remove a key at the top level of your Memory_Storage script

-refer to the example in mem.remove for use
+refer to the examples in mem.remove and mem.read for use

 ### mem.print() && mem.print.global()